aabeveridge/aabeveridge.github.io/courses/tm_nlp.md

 ### [Week 1--8/19] Course Introduction
 - [Lecture] "What is Cultural Analytics?"
 - [Readings for 8/26] NLP Overview
-- [Workshop for 8/26] Install R, Tidyverse, Rvest, Atom/R Studio

 ### [Week 2--8/26] Natural Language Processing
 - [Lecture] "Key Terms and Concepts in NLP"
-- [Workshop for 9/2] Rvest tutorial
 - [Readings for 9/2] From "Prologue" to chapter 5 of *Where Wizards Stay Up Late*
+- [Workshop] Install R, Tidyverse, Rvest, Atom/R Studio

 ### [Week 3--9/2] Text as Data: Choosing/Creating a Corpus for Analysis
 - [Lecture] "Text as Data: Types, Terminologies, and Choosing a Corpus"
 - [Assignment for 9/9] Rough draft of Project Proposal
 - [Readings for 9/9] From chapter 6 to "Epilogue" of *Where Wizards Stay Up Late*
+- [Workshop] Rvest tutorial

 ### [Week 4--9/9] Wrangling, Scrubbing, and Transforming Text Data
 - [Lecture] "Wrangling, Scrubbing, and Transforming Text Data"